-Technology Option and Design: Basically the project adopts the latest technology of compact machine to grind and mix the pre-cooked cement or clinker with limestone and gypsum to produce a cement finishing materials.
+Technology Option and Design: Instead of the conventional or traditional way to produce a cement, basically the project adopts the latest technology of compact machine to grind and mix the precooked cement or clinker with limestone and gypsum to produce a cement finishing materials.
 The technology eliminates emission of smoke or fumes during the process of cooking or heating in a conventional method of producing cement products with built-in dust collection system.
 Basically the operation of the plant does not involve heating or cooking during the process to produce a cement product.

-Integrated Impacts Main Impacts and Residual Effects
+Integrated Summary of Impacts and Residual Effects After Mitigation